chrisswong/GT_WarmUp_iOS/README.md

 # GT_WarmUp_iOS
-A Warm Up exercise for the new iOS developer joining Green Tomato.
+A Warm Up exercise for the new iOS developers joining Green Tomato.